machine/machine.specifications/README.markdown

 #### TeamCity support from the command-line runner

 MSpec provides [TeamCity](http://www.jetbrains.com/teamcity/) integration via specialized output from the command-line runner to provide information and updates on overall test run status while the specs are running.
 This functionality can be enabled by passing the `--teamcity` option to the command-line runner.
+The runner will auto-detect TeamCity if the option is not passed.

 #### HTML output from the command-line runner